Dronzillla/flask_pzp_project/specification.md

 Requirements:
 - Create tests for testing application functionality.
 - Clean up code from unused code.
-- Add docstrings to at least all functions that are used in routes files.
+- Add docstrings to at least all functions that are used in routes files and all utility functions.
 - Add requirements.txt

 ### Stage 8: Deployment